-For history buffs a visit to the John Brown Farm State Historic Site is a must.
-He was a part of the underground railroad and moved to the Adorondacks to establish a community where slaves could live freely.
-Unfortunately he was captured and hanged in 1859.
+For history buffs, a visit to the John Brown Farm State Historic Site is a must.
+He was a part of the underground railroad and moved to the Adirondacks to establish a community where slaves could live freely.
+Unfortunately, he was captured and hanged in 1859.
 He was buried at his home and it has now been turned into a museum that has been preserved in time displaying the personal belongings of the Brown family.
 See more at the New York State Park website.

 17. Mount Jo

-Being situated in the Andirondaks, one of the top things to do in Lake Placid to get outdoors to enjoy its many hiking trails.
-Mount Jo is located just outside of Lake Placid and has some easy hike to the 2,876 foot high summit.
-The trails are only 1.1 mile and 1.3 miles long but offer beautiful views of the high peaks of the Adironacks and they overlook Heart Lake.
+Being situated in the Adirondacks, one of the top things to do in Lake Placid is to get outdoors to enjoy its many hiking trails.
+Mount Jo is located just outside of Lake Placid and has some easy hikes to the 2,876-foot high summit.
+The trails are only 1.1 miles and 1.3 miles long but offer beautiful views of the high peaks of the Adirondacks and they overlook Heart Lake.

 18. Brewster Peninsula Nature Park